Union County, New Jersey: Climate and weather

 In recent years, average temperatures in the county seat of Elizabeth have ranged from a low of 24 F in January to a high of 86 F in July, although a record low of -14 F was recorded in February 1934 and a record high of 105 F was recorded in July 1993.
 Average monthly precipitation ranged from 2.99 in in February to 4.76 in in July.
 In Berkeley Heights average monthly temperatures range from 29.4 °F in January to 74.7 °F in July.
-The climate in the county is hot-summer humid continental (Dfa) except east of approximately the New Jersey Turnpike where a humid subtropical climate (Cfa) exists.
+The climate in the county is hot-summer humid continental (Dfa) in the west and humid subtropical (Cfa) in the east.
+The hardiness zone is 7a west of the Garden State Parkway and 7b to the east.

 Demographics

-Union County is diverse ethnically.
+Union County is ethnically diverse.
 Berkeley Heights, Clark, Roselle Park, Cranford, Kenilworth, Linden, New Providence, Scotch Plains, Springfield, Summit, Union and Westfield have high percentages of Italian American residents.
 Elizabeth, Plainfield, Rahway, Roselle and Union all have large African American communities.
 Roselle Park has a notably large Indian American community, while Roselle Park, Roselle, Linden, Rahway, Plainfield and particularly Elizabeth have fast-growing Hispanic and Portuguese populations.

 The county's Jewish population was 35,000 as of 2004, with notable communities located in Cranford, Elizabeth, Hillside, Linden, Scotch Plains, Springfield, Union, and Westfield.